apache/spark/docs/configuration.md

   <td>
     Enable write ahead logs for receivers.
 All the input data received through receivers will be saved to write ahead logs that will allow it to be recovered after driver failures.
+    See the <a href="streaming-programming-guide.html#deploying-applications">deployment guide</a>
+    in the Spark Streaming programing guide for more details.
   </td>
 </tr>
 <tr>